 She looked up at me.
 ‘That sounds really interesting.
 I want my music to be my career.
 I can sing too.
 I used to sing to Bella’s guitar in her garage, before she joined the band.
 Hey, do you want to come to her gig this Friday night?’

 I smiled.
 ‘That would be really cool!
 Thanks.’

 Now, I had something to do on Friday.
 ‘Great!
 I’ll text you the details.’

-I flicked a piece of fluff off my blazer as I leant against the brick wall of the school.
+I flicked a piece of fluff off my blazer as I leaned against the brick wall of the school.
 I watched cars pulling into the car park and students passing me into the front hallway.
 I checked the time.
 G should have been here already.
-I had called my best friend Abigail, again the night before.
-She had told me that she had had a fight with my second-best friend, George.
+I had called Abigail again the night before.
+She had told me that she'd had a fight with our best friend, George.

 Apparently, George had started talking to a girl in my old school who didn’t have a very good reputation concerning boys.
 Abigail had told him to be careful.
-I wasn’t sure what he was going through now, but it didn’t sound like he cared much about anything anymore.
-I made a mental note that I should call him.
-The bell sounded off and I checked the car park again once more.
+I wasn’t sure what he was going through at the moment, but it didn’t sound like he cared much about anything anymore.
+I made a mental note to call him.
+The bell sounded off and I checked the car park again, once more.
 G was late.

-I was lost in the day dream of picking out another furry best friend that it took me two glances to realise that G was walking my way.
+I was so lost in my thoughts that it took me two glances to realise that G was walking my way.
 I smiled to her, but she kept her frown in place.

 ‘What’s wrong, G?’
 I asked concerned.

 She came to a halt as she reached me and then turned to face the other way so she could walk beside me.
 ‘I…last night Tina and I had a fight.
 We were talking and I zoned out at one point.
 Next thing I know, she’s yelling at me saying that I never listen to her.’